-Similar to how Good Chemistry operates today in Aurora, Colorado, the Lynn location will be for adult use sale only.
-Cannabis supply for the Lynn location will come from GCMA's existing, licensed operation in Bellingham.
+Similar to how Good Chemistry operates in Colorado, the medical and adult use operations are co-located in the Bellingham and Worcester facilities.
 With that said, all cultivated cannabis, product inventory and sales transactions are monitored and tracked separately to distinctly capture medical versus adult use activity.
 In cultivation, medical and adult use plants are tagged and stored separately throughout the grow, harvest and processing life cycle.
 This separation continues during the transport from the cultivation / production facility to the dispensary / retail location.